 Executive Clinical Director – Turning Point

-The series will premiere on SBS on Tuesday 10 November 2020 at 8.30pm AEDT and will also be available through SBS On Demand.
-Visit the SBS page to find out more about how to watch the series.
+The series premiered on SBS on Tuesday 10 November 2020 and is available through SBS On Demand.

-Addicted Australia has the potential to help start a conversation and change Australia's attitudes towards addiction.
-That is part of the reason we started the campaign to Rethink Addiction, but we need your help to make it a reality.
-You can help change the story of addiction and join the campaign to make it a national priority by sharing your story of addiction or signing up to the campaign today.
+Addicted Australia has started a conversation that is changing hearts and minds about addiction.
+The campaign to Rethink Addiction aims to keep progressing this important conversation, but we can't do it without your help.
+You can help change the story of addiction and join the campaign to make it a national priority by sharing your story of addiction or taking action today.

 Episode one demonstrates that people struggling with addiction have long been depicted in the media as on the fringes of society.
 But that’s not reality.
 Sarah, one of the participants in the series, clearly shows that anyone can be affected by addiction.

 Episode four showed a common aspect of recovery – lapse and relapse.
 When Matt has a lapse, he comes to his next counselling session concerned about what the team will think.
 But what he encounters is the support of people who are on similar journeys.